Phone: 0114 273 8951

 Laura also represented the prosecution in Alison Moss’ appeal against sentence before LJ Hallett, Vice President of the Court of Appeal Criminal Division.
 The appeal was dismissed and sentence of life imprisonment with a minimum term of 29 years was upheld.

-Appeal of Applied Language Solutions, 2013: Led by Mr. Ian Wade Q.C. and representing Applied Language Solutions in the Court of Appeal.
+Appeal of Applied Language Solution (2013): Led by Mr Ian Wade QC and representing Applied Language Solutions in the Court of Appeal.
 A successful appeal against the imposition of a third party wasted costs order made against the company, at Sheffield Crown Court.